 7 tech trends shaping 2026

 The tech world never stands still – but some trends accelerate faster than others.
-In 2026, technology, society and business models are becoming more deeply intertwined than ever before.
+In 2026, AI’s rapid rise will continue and technology, society and business models will become more deeply intertwined than ever before.
+Here are seven tech trends that are not only shaping the future but also showing how Gothenburg is driving innovation forward.

 Gothenburg shapes the future of technology